-The full moon in April - known as the Pink Moon - will rise this week on Tuesday 11 April.
+The full moon in April - known as the Pink Moon - will rise this week on Good Friday, 19 April.

-Skygazers should be able to spot it from 7.08am (British Summer Time) when the moon is on the exact opposite side of the Earth as the sun.
+Skygazers should be able to spot it from 8.05am (British Summer Time).

 But will the moon actually be pink?

 In many cultures, including Native American tribes, people named the full moons throughout the year as a way to keep track of time.

 So although April's full moon is known as the Pink Moon, don't expect it to look particularly pink!

 It's named after pink flowers called wild ground phlox, which bloom in early spring and appear throughout the United States and Canada.

 It is also called the Sprouting Grass Moon, the Egg Moon and the Fish Moon in other parts of the world.

 April's full moon marks important festivals and holidays for people around the world too.

 Hindus celebrate the birth of Hanuman in India in a festival called Hanuman Jayanti.